Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

 !!! info

     The purpose of checking this wordlist is to ensure that similar words were not recorded inadvertently.<br>*e.g. "aim" vs "air"; "fine" vs "find"; "seek" vs "seed"*

-!!! success

-    Tip: Enter your SXP Address at [explorer.solar.org](http://explorer.solar.org) to check that the balance and transaction history are as expected.

 ---